dbyvalin/oxid/README.md

 Maxpay payment module for OXID 6.2 or higher.

 INSTALLATION:
 Module is installed via composer or manually.
+During manual installation do not forget to run composer install/update to include module path to autoload.

 GENERAL SETUP:
 1. Login/register to https://my.maxpay.com